bhisaac/5eFP/5eFP-SRD.md

 ### Potter

 You gain trade goods (clay) when you gather on coast terrain or natural terrain with a water or volcano feature.
 You have a gatherer's bag that holds up to 4 trade goods, which do not count against your equipment slots.
-During a round of downtime, you can discard a trade goods (clay) to get trade goods (pottery).
+During a round of downtime, you can discard 2 trade goods (clay) to get trade goods (pottery).

 ### Prospecting